PragmaticBeaver/dndbeyond-sync/docs/features.md

 - implementation of websocket inside background.js shouldn't be a problem
 - what about "script idle" ? can background.js run permanent like Manifest v2 persistent:true ?
   - other option is to implement websocket for each content-script

+## tablet & small screen support!

+- tablet mode will break the website!